kevinswiber/go-experiments/http-validation/Readme.md

 ## Results

 All results below were generated on a 2021 Apple MacBook Pro with an M1 Max and 32GB of RAM running macOS 13.4.1.
 The Go version used was 1.21.1.
+The Node version used was 18.17.1.

 ### Go Server